Computer Use Policy

 Carthage is committed to providing computer technology resources and support in order to enhance the Carthage educational experience and further the goals of the college.
-This set of policies is designed to provide users with information to facilitate effective use of computer technology resources at Carthage.
+This set of policies is designed to provide users with information to facilitate the effective use of computer technology resources at Carthage.

 Due to the changeable nature of computer technology, these policies may be revised or amended as needed in the future.
 The College reserves the right to publish such changes and amendments as necessary, and each user is responsible for complying with all applicable policies.

 It is expected that the computer technology resources provided by Carthage, whether on or off campus, are used in a manner consistent with the purpose and the principles of the College.
-The following policies describe what is and is not acceptable use of Carthage’s technology resources:
+The following policies describe what is and are not acceptable use of Carthage’s technology resources:

 Students are expected to comply with the terms of the Carthage Computer Use Policies and to report any violation of these policies to the Office of Student Life immediately.
 These policies apply when accessing Carthage’s computer technology resources, from on or off campus, and when using Carthage’s resources to access the computer networks of other institutions.
 Other institutions may have more restrictive use policies, and students must abide by those policies as well as the policies of Carthage College.